ByzantineFailure/pico-nhl/README.md

 Calls [Get Week Schedule](https://github.com/Zmalski/NHL-API-Reference?tab=readme-ov-file#get-week-schedule) from the NHL API via `urequests` and parses its JSON response as a `dict` using `ujson`.

 The value of `week` is composed into the URL; this value defaults to `'now'`, which gets the current week's schedule.
 Note that `now` does not require time to be set on the Pico, the NHL API handles this for us.

+## Notes

+This is a library I built to help my husband out with a project.
+You're welcome to use it since it's intended to be reasonably general, but I'm unlikely to take feature requests or make any updates to it based on github requests.
+It's intended as a for-purpose abstraction.

+If you're looking for some wifi connectivity to use, consider [pico-wifi](https://github.com/ByzantineFailure/pico-wifi)